-• The official Logo of the Photonics PPP will be used for any (internal or external) deliverable, report and dissemination tool.
+• The official Logo of the Photonics PPP isused for any (internal or external) deliverable, report and dissemination tool.

-• The official Logo of Factories of the Future PPP will be used for any (internal or external) deliverable, report and dissemination tool.
+• The official Logo of Factories of the Future PPP is used for any (internal or external) deliverable, report and dissemination tool.

 All publications based on work funded by EC within the activities of the DREAM Project should acknowledge their affiliation to DREAM and bear recognition of the EC funding.